Chun Doo-hwan: Foreign policy

-Also from 1986 to 1988, he and President Corazon Aquino of the Philippines established talks between the two countries for strengthening Philippine-South Korean economic, social and cultural friendship.

 End of the Fifth Republic (1987)

 Noh Shin-yeong

 From the start of his presidency, Chun began grooming Noh Shin-yeong as his eventual successor.
-In 1980, while working as ambassador to the Geneva Representation Bureau, Noh Shin-yeong was recalled and made Minister of Foreign Affairs.
+In 1980, while working as ambassador to the Geneva Representation Bureau, Noh was recalled and made Minister of Foreign Affairs.
 In 1982, he was installed as the Director of the Security Planning Bureau, and in 1985, he was named Prime Minister.

 When that became widely known, those supporting Chun's regime were highly critical of his choice of successor.
 His supporters, mostly those with heavy military backgrounds, believed that the proper way to groom a successor was by military duties, not political positions.
-Chun was eventually persuaded to reverse his position and ceased pushing for Noh Shin-yeong to succeed him.
+Chun was eventually persuaded to reverse his position and ceased pushing for Noh to succeed him.

 June Struggle Democratization Movement

 The 1981 constitution restricted the president to a single seven-year term.
-Unlike his predecessors, Chun was unable to amend the document in order to run again in 1987; the constitution explicitly stated that any amendments extending a president's term would not apply to the incumbent.
+Unlike his predecessors, Chun was unable to amend the document in order to run again in 1987.
+The constitution explicitly stated that any amendments extending a president's term would not apply to the incumbent, thus foreclosing any attempt to extend Chun's tenure short of adopting a new constitution.
 However, he consistently resisted pleas to open up the regime.

 On 13 April 1987, Chun made the "April 13th Defense of the Constitution speech".
 He declared that the DJP candidate for president would be one of his military supporters, and his successor would be chosen in an indirect election similar to the one that elected Chun seven years earlier.
 That announcement enraged the democratization community and, in concert with several scandals from the Chun government that year, demonstrators began their movement again, starting with a speech at the Anglican Cathedral of Seoul.

-Two months later, he declared Roh Tae-woo as the Democratic Justice Party's candidate for president, which, by all accounts, effectively handed Roh the presidency.
+Two months later, he declared Roh Tae-woo as the DJP's candidate for president, which, by all accounts, effectively handed Roh the presidency.
 The announcement triggered the June Democracy Movement, a series of large pro-democracy rallies across the country.
 In hopes of gaining control over a situation that was rapidly getting out of hand, Roh made a speech promising a much more democratic constitution and the first direct presidential elections in 16 years.
-On 10 July 1987, Chun resigned as head of the Democratic Justice Party, remaining its Honorary Chairman but handing official leadership of the upcoming campaign to Roh.
+On 10 July 1987, Chun resigned as head of the DJP, remaining its Honorary Chairman but handing official leadership of the upcoming campaign to Roh.

 1987 presidential election

-In the 16 December 1987 presidential election, Roh Tae-woo won the election with a plurality, the first free and fair national elections of any sort held in the country in two decades, after opposition candidates Kim Young-sam and Kim Dae-jung split the popular vote.
+In the 16 December 1987 presidential election, Roh won the election with a plurality, the first free and fair national elections of any sort held in the country in two decades, after opposition candidates Kim Young-sam and Kim Dae-jung split the popular vote.
 Chun finished out his term and handed over the presidency to Roh on 25 February 1988, the first peaceful transition of power in the history of South Korea.